-Before releasing defendant on any set of conditions, the Court must be satisfied that defendant will not pose a danger to any other person or to the community.
+Before releasing defendant on any set of conditions, the Court must be satisfied that he will not pose a danger to any other person or to the community.
 See 18 U.S.C. § 3142(b).
-The government has not shown by clear and convincing evidence that defendant would pose a risk of physical danger to the community.
-With the conditions outlined by the magistrate judge, the Court finds that defendant is not a danger to the community.
-Cf. United States v.
+Here, defendant is charged with being a member of a drug conspiracy involving significant amounts of methamphetamine and spanning some 19 months.
+The evidence indicates that some 500 grams of methamphetamine is directly attributed to defendant's activities.
+The government has shown a risk that defendant will commit additional crimes involving drug distribution which is sufficient to detain him.
+See United States v.
 Pina-Aboite, 97 Fed.
 Appx.
 832, 836 (10th Cir.
 2004) (risk that defendant will continue to engage in drug trafficking constitutes danger to community).
+Based on his prior conduct, and the fact that defendant allegedly committed the charged offenses while on probation, the Court cannot predict that defendant would abandon his criminal activities.
+The Court finds by clear and convincing evidence that defendant is a danger to the community.

-V. Conclusion
+V. Balance Of Factors